oscarnava/Events-calendar/README.md

 ## ⚙ Getting Started

 ### Prerequisites
-- Ruby: Check [this link](https://www.ruby-lang.org/en/documentation/installation/) if you need to install it.
+- Ruby: Check [this link](https://www.ruby-lang.org/en/documentation/installation/) if you need to install it
-- Rails: Check [this link](https://guides.rubyonrails.org/getting_started.html) if you need to install it.
+- Rails: Check [this link](https://guides.rubyonrails.org/getting_started.html) if you need to install it
-- Node.js: Check [this link](https://nodejs.org/es/) if you need to install it.
+- Node.js: Check [this link](https://nodejs.org/es/) if you need to install it
-- PostgreSQL: Check [this link](https://www.postgresql.org/download/) if you need to install it.
+- PostgreSQL: Check [this link](https://www.postgresql.org/download/) if you need to install it

 ### Setup
 > _**Important note :**_ Since the big aim of this project was to showcase the use of an API to implement communication between a web application's backend and frontend, both these parts are independent applications in the sense that they can reside in different servers.